 The insider advice on this page is from Wendy’s Trusted Travel Expert for St. Barts Vacations: Peg Walsh of St. Barth Properties

 Peg Walsh, who founded St. Barth Properties in 1989, spends half the year (December through May) on St. Barts.
 Her company has a Boston-area office, as well as a fully-staffed bilingual office on the island.
 Since she focuses exclusively on this tiny isle, her team knows every beach and cove, as well as every nook and cranny of the 200 private villas they represent, ranging from beachy-casual bungalows to chic hillside homes and Architectural Digest-worthy estates.
 Peg re-inspects them all regularly to ensure they meet her strict standards, so she has an encyclopedic knowledge of each house’s features and amenities: which have heated pools, athlete-worthy gyms, and the best wintertime sunset views.
-Every client also gets Peg’s nine pages of Helpful Hints, advising on all aspects of a St. Barts vacation—from warning people about taking the ferry from Sint Maarten (rough seas) to tipping guidelines—and outlining special perks at certain restaurants and on some excursions.
+Every client also gets Peg’s ten pages of Helpful Hints, advising on all aspects of a St. Barts vacation—from warning people about taking the ferry from Sint Maarten (rough seas) to tipping guidelines—and outlining special perks at certain restaurants and on some excursions.

 Where to Rent